billygr/terraform-cloudguard-appsec/README.md

-# CloudGuard AppSec Scalable Infinity Gateway Architecture
+# CloudGuard AppSec Infinity Gateway Architecture
 This Terraform project is meant to be used as a template to demonstrate or build a test environment.
 It creates an infrastructure composed of a North-hub and two spokes: one for the production and one for the staging.
 In the North-hub, an Appsec Virtual Machine is created, and inside the spokes is created a container instance of a vulnerable application ([Juice Shop](https://github.com/bkimminich/juice-shop)).